Semiparametric Single-Index Estimation for Average Treatment Effects: Asymptotic Properties

 in which $f_{\theta}(\omega)$ is the pdf of $\omega=X^{\prime} \theta$ as defined in \Cref{assumption as:1}. \end{assumption}

-\Cref{assumption as:3} imposes restrictions on the probability distribution functions of the regressors $h_{m}(\omega)$ and $h_{n}(\omega)$ to make the functions reduce to $k^{2d}/N$ as we use Hermite polynomials to decompose the link function in the function space $\mathcal{L}^{2}$ and the link function is potentially unbounded and with unbounded support.
+\Cref{assumption as:3} imposes restrictions on the probability distribution functions of the regressors $h_{m}(\omega)$ and $h_{n}(\omega)$ to make the functions reduce to $k^{2d}/N$ as we use Hermite polynomials to decompose the link function $g_0(\omega)$ in the function space $\mathcal{L}^{2}$.